 To develop with the Arcade library, we need to install Python, then install Arcade.

 Install Python from the official Python website:

-When installing Python, make sure to customize the installation and add Python to the path (1) before clicking the Install button (2).
+When installing Python, make sure to add Pthon to the path (1) before clicking the Install button (2).

 Step 2: Install The Arcade Library¶

 If you install Arcade as a pre-built library, there are two options on how to do it.
 The best way is to use a “virtual environment.”
 This is a collection of Python libraries that only apply to your particular project.
 You don’t have to worry about libraries for other projects conflicting with your project.
 You also don’t need “administrator” level privileges to install libraries.

 Install Arcade with PyCharm and a Virtual Environment¶